bvn-architecture/RevitBatchProcessor/README.md

 - Central file processing options (Create a new local file, Detach from central).
 - Option to process files (of the same Revit version) in the same Revit session, or to process each file in its own Revit session.
 The latter is useful if Revit happens to crash during processing, since this won't block further processing.
 - Automatic Revit dialog / message box handling.
 These, in addition to Revit error messages are handled and logged to the GUI console.
 This makes the batch processor very likely to complete its tasks without any user intervention required!
 - Ability to import and export settings.
-This feature combined with a simple command line interface allows for batch processing tasks to be setup to run automatically on a schedule (using the Windows Task Scheduler) without the GUI.
+This feature combined with the simple [command-line interface](#command-line-interface) allows for batch processing tasks to be setup to run automatically on a schedule (using the Windows Task Scheduler) without the GUI.

 # Requirements